MarkRosemaker/MarkRosemaker/README.md

-# Hi there, I'm Mark Rosemaker 👋
+# Hi there, I'm Mark 👋

 Welcome to my GitHub profile!
 I'm a skilled and passionate Go programmer, dedicated to building high-quality software and contributing to the open-source community.
 Here, you'll find a collection of my public repositories, showcasing my work and contributions.